bolducp/human-assisted-nmt/README.md

 ## Command Line Interactive Version
+To provide a rudimentary interface for interacting with the interactive version for real time use, I've provided a simple CLI.
+Ultimately, I envision a translator interacting with the system in a more robust, likely web-broswer based setup, where they can directly edit the prompted sentences, rather than having to enter the revised version on a new line, as well as directly edit the final output in the post-editing stage.
+The only advantage of post-editing the final output and providing it back at the end of the CLI interaction in this setup is that it is used to update the model after each document interaction.

+#### To run the CLI version

 In the file `hnmt/feedback_requestor/interactive.py`, make sure that the following variables are set to match your local paths:

 `MODEL_WEIGHTS_PATH`